wnfs-wg/rs-wnfs/crates/fs/README.md

 WNFS does not have an opinion on where you want to persist your content or the file tree.
 Instead, the API expects any object that implements the async [`BlockStore`][blockstore-trait] interface.
 This implementation also defers system-level operations to the user; requiring that operations like time and random number generation be passed in from the interface.
 This makes for a clean wasm interface that works everywhere.

 Let's see an example of working with a public directory.
-Here we are going to use the memory-based blockstore provided by library.
+Here we are going to use the memory-based blockstore provided by the library.

 ```rust
 use wnfs::{MemoryBlockStore, PublicDirectory, PublicOpResult};